Last Updated on October 20, 2021

 If your dog is at your feet and curled into a ball, she may be using your closeness to keep warm.

 When your dog sleeps on her back with her belly exposed, she feels extremely safe.
 Sleeping on their back is considered an extremely vulnerable position.
 By sleeping at your feet like this, she knows you will protect her and has nothing to worry about.

-If your dog is lying in the “superman” positions, flat on her stomach with all legs and paws flat on the floor, she wants to be ready to go again.
+If your dog is lying in the “superman” position, flat on her stomach with all legs and paws flat on the floor, she wants to be ready to go again.
 Sleeping in this position makes for a quick rise and return to play.

 When your dog lies on her side next to your feet, she feels completely comfortable and relaxed.